Will India hijab ruling be used for wider curbs on Islamic expression? | DW | 17.03.2022

 Karnataka then became the stage for a series of protests by Muslim students and counterprotests by Hindu students and activists.
 As demonstrations intensified and spread to other colleges and districts, schools were forced to temporarily close.

-A group of female Muslim students then took the case to the state's high court, seeking to overturn the government's ruling.
+A group of female Muslim students eventually took the case to the state's high court, seeking to overturn the government's ruling.

 After the high court rejected their appeal, the young women spearheading the hijab protests vowed to continue fighting their case in India's Supreme Court.